sailscastshq/docs.sailscasts.com/docs/slipway/content.md

 ```

 Slipway preserves the raw JSON file and applies the same Git conflict protection
 when saving it.
+The server parses the complete value and refuses invalid JSON
+or source larger than 5 MB.

+## Production workflow

+1. Connect the app's GitHub repository with write access.
+2. Map the production and non-production branches intentionally.
+3. Edit and preview content in a non-production environment when the app builds
+   content into its assets.
+4. Use **Save** when another release process will deploy the commit.
+5. Use **Save & Deploy** when this edit should become an exact pinned release.
+6. Treat Git history as the audit and recovery path for content changes.

+Content prevents stale overwrites, but it is not a multi-user collaborative
+cursor editor.
+Two editors can work concurrently; the second stale save must
+reload and reconcile the newer Git revision.

 ## Troubleshooting

 ### Content is not available

 1. Confirm `sails-content` is installed in the application.
+2. Confirm the configured content directory contains immediate collection
+   directories with `.md` or `.json` files.
-2. Deploy the application so Slipway can detect its features.
+3. Deploy the application so Slipway can detect its features.
-3. Confirm you are viewing the correct application and environment.
+4. Confirm you are viewing the correct application and environment.

 ### Visual mode is unavailable